aureliendossantos/powerpoint-notes-extractor/README.md

    ```
    python -m pip install python-docx
    ```
-3. Download the <a href="https://raw.githubusercontent.com/aureliendossantos/powerpoint-notes-extractor/main/extract_script.py" download>`extract_script.py`</a> file and put it in the same folder as your PowerPoint files.
+3. Download the <a href="https://raw.githubusercontent.com/aureliendossantos/powerpoint-notes-extractor/main/extract_script.py" download>`extract_script.py`</a> file (right click → Save link as) and put it in the same folder as your PowerPoint files.
 4. Double-click on the `extract_script.py` file.
 If prompted, choose to open it with Python.